 Handwashing is vital if your job involves handling food, but there are also several other matters to consider to avoid cross-contamination.
 Verner Wheelock Associates are experts in food safety training and run a series of courses both off and online from basic to advanced level.
 In fact, we trained the RSPH Top Student 2011 for the Level 4 Award in Food Safety (Manufacturing).

-To find out more about our current Food Safety, HACCP and specialist courses, including course content, dates and rates, please click here.
+Find out more about our current Food Safety, HACCP and specialist courses including course content, dates and rates.